 When your ACL is torn, you are more at risk of having your shin bone slide in front of your thigh bone while walking, running, and pivoting to turn.

-Because women have a wider pelvis and smaller ligaments, the angle, and structure of their bodies make them more vulnerable to ACL injury than men.
+Because women have a wider pelvis and smaller ligaments, the angle and structure of their bodies make them more vulnerable to ACL injury than men.
 Hormones and neuromuscular differences also play a part in these differences.

-When I tore my ACL, I heard a popping sound that’s been widely reported by anyone who experiences this injury.
+When I tore my ACL, I heard a popping sound that’s been widely reported by anyone who has experienced this injury.
 I didn’t feel pain personally, but moderate-to-severe pain is commonly reported.
 It starts somewhat sharp like a paper cut then starts to ache as the knee swells, typically within an hour of the injury.

 Although my knee started swelling, the injury itself was relatively painless.
 However, what was undeniable was the change in how I walked.